msoedov/quick.py/Readme.md

 Features
 --------
-- Integration with unittests liblary
+- Integration with unittests library
 - Custom generators
 - Simplification/Shrinking of failure input (in progress)